 Chapter 7 provides that fresh and frozen sausage and smoked and unsmoked dry sausage may contain butylated hydroxyanisole, butylated hydroxytoluene or propyl gallate, or a combination of these antioxidants, with or without citric acid, in amounts that do not exceed limits established in Federal regulations.
-The bill would permit sausage to contain antioxidants such as those listed above, in amounts that complied with applicable regulations of the U.S. Department of Agriculture (USDA) Food Safety Inspection Service.
+The bill would permit sausage contain antioxidants such as those listed above, in amounts that complied with applicable regulations of the USDA Food Safety Inspection Service.

 The definition of "Italian-style sausage" provides that it may contain red and green pepper, onion, and garlic.
-The bill also specifies that Italian sausage would contain fennel or anise.
+The bill also would include fennel and anise as permitted ingredients.